ttran9/tt-forecast-spring/README.md

 [J Hipster](https://start.jhipster.tech/#/design-entities) and "Create a new JDL model" if you are logged in and if you are not logged in you can go [here](https://start.jhipster.tech/jdl-studio/) to start building the diagram.

-# Docker Information (for using the database in development mode)

-- I created a development database using the command below:
-    - docker run --name dockerpsql -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=hidden -e POSTGRES_DB=forecast_dev -p 5432:5432 -d postgres
-    - note: this is just a simple example set of user credentials, for your own you would want to have a more secure password for the postgres user.
-        - if you use the above command keep in mind that the latest postgres version is pulled down so your version will change in case some undesired results occur.

-- This application doesn't focus too much on Postgres usage so I will be using the public schema.